Looking for the best anime movies on Netflix? We’ve created a list.

 - A cursory glance at anime on Netflix reveals a well-curated, thoughtful collection of series across multiple genres.

 - While its movie selection isn’t as extensive, there are still enough solid choices to offer a list of the best anime movies on Netflix.

 The best anime movies on Netflix

-Created by Tsutomu Nihei, the genius behind Knights of Sidonia, Blame! is a dark sci-fi tale of automation gone wrong.
+Tsutomu Nihei, the genius behind Knights of Sidonia, created this dark sci-fi tale of automation gone wrong.
 In the distant future, self-replicating robots have taken over in a murderous quest to eliminated all human life.
 One village’s only hope is the mysterious traveler Killy, whose search for a lost gene intertwines with the hunt for food.
 Well-crafted characters give this post-apocalyptic thriller a sense of real stakes.

 If action bores you, the thoughtful Miss Hokusai will be right up your alley.
 Utilizing a series of vignettes this historical drama details the relationship between painter Katsushaika O-Ei and her more famous father, Hokusai.
 See the birth of classic Edo period art and the woman who lived its shadow despite her talent.

 Angela Balzac is a defender of people who have no physical bodies.
 In the future, most of humanity lives in a virtual reality environment, their digitized minds removed from their bodies.
 Balzac is given a body and sent to the surface to find a hacker who infiltrates the VR environment on an abandoned Earth.
 Expelled from Paradise was directed by Seiji Mizushima of Mobile Suit Gundam 00 fame.